iis-software/vqo/README.md

 # vqo
 # VisualQueryOptimizer
 Visual Query Optimizer a product of IIS-Software, Inc.
+email: iis@iis-software.com

+You may contact us for a professonal assistance and setup @ iis@iis-software.com

 The aim of VisualQueryOptimizer is to provide an easy to use UI interface to help optimize intercept and modify queries while in-transit towards its destination database to take advantage of the latest features of AWS Cloud related to improvements in query efficiency, server-less clustering (Spectrum) and use on S3 as external tables (Glue Data Catalog).
 In addition Visual Query Optimizer is designed to auto spin up additional Redshift Clusters to initiate a multi-cluster Redshift Archtecture to remedy and scale beyond the current RedShift limitation around 50 concurrent queries per Cluster.
 Plus, support for dynamic metadata tables/views creation at run-time per cluster in the multi-clustered environment.